BNAS:An Efficient Neural Architecture Search Approach Using Broad Scalable Architecture: Variants of Broad Neural Architecture Search

 \subsection{BNAS-CCE}

 The broad scalable architecture of BNAS-CCE is a developed CCEBLS \cite{chen2018universal} that employs deeper topology than other variants of BLS.
 There are two differences between the broad scalable architectures of BNAS and BNAS-CCLE: 1) The output of each convolution block is fed into the first enhancement block as its inputs.
 2) Enhancement blocks are stacked one after another rather than in a parallel way.
-For clear understanding, the formulaic expressions of the broad scalable architecture used in BNAS-CCE are given below.

 Similarly, related expressions with regard to convolution blocks can be represented by (\ref{deep}) to (\ref{complementary}).
 Furthermore, enhancement feature representations $\pmb{H}^{(j)} \; (j=1,2,\dots,v)$ can be divided into three cases: